bbtsws/ts/section-3-adding-two-numbers/lab1/README.md

 const a: T = "a text"; // valid const b: T = "something else"; // invalid: "something else" doesn't match the string literal type.
 ```
-"A type whose expected value is a string with textual contents equal to that of the string literal type."
+"A type whose expected value is a string with textual contents equal to that of the string literal type." ~ https://git.io/JerUY

-# Numbers Universe
+# Our Numbers System

-Our numbers are not decimals or binaries.
-They're objects.
-This is how we define our numbers:
+We define our numbers as natural numbers represented as objects:
 ```ts
 const zero = "zero";
 const one = {"prev": zero};